stx3plus1/strlx/README.md

 Colors are defined with their English names, before the fetch option.
 Colors do not have to be repeated for each item.

-Valid colors are: red, yellow, green, blue, purple.
+Valid colors are: white, black, red, yellow, green, cyan, blue, purple.

-The fetch items are defined on their own INDIVIDUAL lines.
+The fetch items are defined after color options or on a separate line.

 Valid fetch items are: string, hostname, kernel, uptime, memory.